The Best 6-Month CD Rates of 2019

 A 6-month CD is a great way to earn a higher APY on your savings without having to wait a year or longer for your return.
 We have found the best 6-month CD rates available nationwide.

-That's lower than it was at this time last month.
+That’s higher than it was at this time last year.

 Generally, CD yields are based on interest rates set by the Federal Reserve.
-And in its latest meeting, the Fed decided to cut its benchmark interest rate.
-We'll tell you what the Fed indicated about additional rate cuts in 2019.
+There’s a possibility that the Fed will cut rates this year.
+We’ll tell you what the Fed indicated about potential rate cuts in 2019.

 These CDs are, of course, a great place to invest for short-term financial obligations, like a wedding or family vacation.
-But they can also be useful financial tools when used in a CD ladder.
+But they can also be useful financial tools for a CD ladder.

 RATE SEARCH: Shop CD rates.

 Credit union and community bank CDs can often be the best game in town for those who live in the right place or work for a certain employer.